 The bottom line?
 Businesses must pay terminated employees what they are owed and do so immediately.
 Even if an employer wants to take a stand and allow their principles to be their guide when faced with paying a terminated employee a bonus, overtime or other amounts owed, the costs of non-compliance can be staggering.
 California has some of the strictest laws in the nation concerning employee rights, and employers must fully understand all facets of final pay laws to ensure total compliance at all times.

 Have you ever left a job, without receiving your final pay in a timely manner?
-The Feldman Browne Olivares Law firm can assist you.
+The Los Angeles employment law attorneys at Feldman Browne Olivares Law firm can assist you.
 Contact us and we can set up a free labor and employment review for you.